List of Green Lanterns: M'ten

 Appearing in the Green Lantern: The Animated Series premiere episode "Beware My Power", voiced by Brian George, M'ten is the Green Lantern of an unknown sector and an explorer of the Frontier Space.
 After the Red Lantern Zilius Zox kills him, M'ten's ring returns to Oa, setting the events of the series in motion.

 Shyir Rev

 Appearing in the Green Lantern: The Animated Series episode "Beware My Power", voiced by Kurtwood Smith, Shyir Rev is a Green Lantern assigned to Frontier Space.
-He later sacrifices himself to save his home world from the Red Lanterns.
+He sacrificed himself to save his home world from the Red Lanterns.

 Dulok

 Appearing in the Green Lantern: The Animated Series episode "Heir Apparent", voiced by Kevin Michael Richardson, Dulok is a Green Lantern from the planet Betrassus.
 He is killed by Prince Ragnar and his ring given to Queen Iolande.

 Probert

 Probert was a mercenary who met up with a few Lanterns and conversed with Guy Gardner at the scene of a huge spaceborne battle.
 A few of the newer Lanterns pointed out that Probert had once been a Lantern and was described to Guy as having been "worse than you."